wohaco/despace/colour_papers.md

    - Blue book exam, a type of test involving writing an essay, typically into a pamphlet — traditionally blue colored — called a «blue book»

 **Construction**
 The Blue Book of Building & Construction, was a yellow pages‑like buyers guide of company information targeted towards commercial construction, first published in 1913.
 The guide contains information on architects, contractors, manufacturers, suppliers, vendors, & other companies relevant to the commercial bidding & build process.
-The hardbound book was retired in 2016 & subsequently replaced by a bi‑annual regional magazine called the Who's Who in Building & Construction.
+The hardbound book was retired in 2016 & subsequently replaced by a bi‑annual regional magazine called the Who’s Who in Building & Construction.
 The prior content of the hard bound book is now completely online & called The Blue Book Network.
-The company which publishes the information is Jefferson Valley, New York‑based Contractor's Register.
+The company which publishes the information is Jefferson Valley, New York‑based Contractor’s Register.

 **Computing & technology**